Helping Injured Clients in Nashville Fight for Fair Compensation

 - Dog bites and other animal attacks

-We represent clients with a wide variety of injuries, from traumatic brain injuries to broken bones and other forms of physical impairment.
+Our Tennessee personal injury attorney represents clients with a wide variety of injuries, from traumatic brain injuries to broken bones and other forms of physical impairment.

-Taking on Insurance Companies
+Franklin Personal Injury Lawyer Taking on Insurance Companies

 For many people, the first call they get after returning home from the hospital will be a friendly insurance adjuster.
 This person may offer you what they call a generous settlement in an effort to have you sign for a check and close the matter.

 The truth is this is often the bare minimum amount, far below what you will really need to adjust to the change in your life.
 Larsen Law PLLC can help you better assess your situation and fight for the settlement you deserve.
 Contact our firm's personal injury lawyer in Franklin today at (615) 933-2454.

 Eric M. LarsenFounding AttorneyI am Eric Larsen, founder of Larsen Law PLLC, and I have been around the criminal justice system my entire life.
 My father was a decorated homicide detective with the Michigan State Police.

 John WebbOf CounselJohn’s educational background includes a Bachelor’s Degree in Business Management from Harding University where he graduated cum laude in 2001.
 He received a law degree from the Cumberland School of Law at Samford University in 2005 where he was on the ...